steveseguin/social_stream/README.md

 ##### BuyMeACoffee webhook support

-See above for details, as Buy-me-a-coffee support is similar in concept to Ko-Fi.
+See above for usage details, as Buy-me-a-coffee support is similar in concept to Ko-Fi.
+Added specifics below:

 The webhook URL for it however is: `https://io.socialstream.ninja/XXXXXXXX/bmac`